South Kalimantan: Ethnicity

-The majority of the population of South Kalimantan is the Banjar (74.34%) consisting of three groups, namely Banjar Kuala, Banjar Pahuluan and Banjar Batang Banyu.
+The majority of the population of South Kalimantan are the Banjar people (74.34%).
+They consist of three groups, namely the Banjar Kuala, Banjar Pahuluan and Banjar Batang Banyu.
 Based on the 2010 population census the Banjar people numbered 4.1 million.
-About 3 million Banjar people live in South Kalimantan, another million Banjar people live in other Kalimantan regions and 500,000 other Banjars live outside Kalimantan.
-The Banjar people originated from the Banjar area, which is a mix of communities in several rivers, namely Bahan, Barito, Martapura and Tabanio.
-From this central cultural area, the Banjar tribe has since moved extensively for centrifugal migration or jumping of frogs to various regions in the archipelago to Madagascar.
+About 3 million Banjar people live in South Kalimantan, another million Banjar people live in the other Kalimantan provinces and 500,000 other Banjars live outside Kalimantan.
+The Banjar people originated from the Banjar area, which is a mix of communities in several river basins, namely those of the Bahan, Barito, Martapura and Tabanio rivers.
+From this central cultural area, the Banjar tribe has since moved extensively with centrifugal emigration to various regions in the archipelago and to Madagascar.

 The second largest ethnic group is the Javanese (14.51%) who occupy the transmigration area.
 Other ethnic groups also exist in South Kalimantan.
 The Tionghoa Parit (Banjarese: Cina Parit) is a sub-group of the Chinese Indonesians.
-They inhabit the Parit river area in Pelaihari, Tanah Laut Regency, South Kalimantan.
+They inhabit the Parit river area in Pelaihari District of Tanah Laut Regency, South Kalimantan.
 In the daily term, the Chinese are called Cina Parit by the Banjar people and it is quite difficult for the Banjar tongue to pronounce Tionghoa Parit, and in fact the Chinese people in Banjarmasin live in the Chinatown area which consists of the Pacinan Laut Village (near the river) and Pacinan Darat Village (from the river).
 The Chinese community call themselves as Tionghoa Parit instead of Cina Parit.

-The Dayak are also of the original inhabitants of the province.
-They occupy the Meratus Mountains region and the Barito River flow to Central Kalimantan.
+The Dayak are also original inhabitants of the province.
+They occupy the Meratus Mountains region, from which the Barito River flows to Central Kalimantan.

 Language

-The language used in everyday life by Banjarese as a mother tongue and as a lingua franca for the people of South Kalimantan generally is the Banjar language which has two major dialects, namely Banjar Kuala dialects and Banjar Hulu dialect.
-Dayak tribes who inhabit the southern region of the Meratus mountains spoke the Dayak Meratus language.
+The language used in everyday life by Banjarese as a mother tongue and as a lingua franca for the people of South Kalimantan generally is the Banjar language, which has two major dialects, namely the Banjar Kuala dialect and the Banjar Hulu dialect.
+Dayak tribes who inhabit the southern region of the Meratus Mountains speak the Dayak Meratus language.